M-Variance Asymptotics and Uniqueness of Descriptors: M-Variance Asymptotics on a Metric Space

-In this section we revisit the central limit theorem for the loss, which plays a crucial role for our considerations.
-Especially, we will show that even when an estimator exhibits a lower asymptotic rate than $n^{-1/2}$, see e.g. \cite{EH19}, the asymptotic rate for the loss will remain $n^{-1/2}$ under fairly generic circumstances.
+In this section we discuss the CLT for the M-variance, which plays a crucial role for our considerations, in the very general setting of metric spaces.
+Especially, we will show that even when an estimator exhibits a lower asymptotic rate than $n^{-1/2}$, see e.g. \cite{EH19}, the asymptotic rate for the M-variance will remain $n^{-1/2}$ under fairly generic circumstances.

-First, we introduce some basic notions, which will be necessary for the following.
-In all of the following let $Q$ be a topological space called the \textit{data space} and $\mathcal{P}$ a separable topological space with continuous metric function $d$ called the \textit{parameter space}. $\Omega$ is a probability space as usual.
+In all of the following let $Q$ be a topological space called the \textit{data space} and $\mathcal{P}$ a separable topological space with continuous metric function $d$ called the \textit{parameter space}. $\Omega$ is a silently underlying probability space as usual.
 Let $\rho : \mathcal{P} \times Q \to \mathbb{R}$ a continuous function, $X : \Omega \to Q$ a $Q$-valued random variable and $X_1, \dots, X_n \iid X$ a random sample.
 Define Fr\'echet functions and descriptors for samples and populations

-The elements of $E_n$, if it is non-empty, are commonly called \emph{m-estimators}.
-The term ``m-estimator'' has been widely used in the field of robust statistics.
-In the field of Statistics on non-Euclidean spaces the term \emph{generalized Fr\'echet means} has been introduced by \cite{H11a} for m-estimators where the elements of $\mathcal{P}$ have an interpretation as geometrical objects, for example geodesics of $Q$.
-In the present article, we are not specifically concerned with robust m-estimators nor with geometric objects, so we use the term ``m-estimator'' in its general meaning.
+The elements of $E_n$, if it is non-empty, are commonly called \emph{M-estimators}.
+The term \emph{M-estimator} has been widely used in the field of robust statistics.
+In the field of Statistics on non-Euclidean spaces the term \emph{generalized Fr\'echet means} has been introduced by \cite{H11a} for M-estimators where the elements of $\mathcal{P}$ define geometrical objects, for example geodesics of $Q$.
+In the present article, we are not specifically concerned with robust M-estimators nor with geometric objects, so we use the term \emph{M-estimator} in its general meaning.